crespire/crespire/README.md

-# Hi, I'm Simmon Li!
+# About Simmon Li

-I'm a (web) developer based in Toronto, ON.
+Hi, I'm Simmon, a (web) developer based in Toronto, ON, Canada.
 Nice to meet you!
 [Looking for a resume?
 Find it here!](https://crespire.net/resume)

 ## Current Happenings
 * Right now, I'm wrapping up [The Odin Project](https://theodinproject.com), and working through the Javascript course: